 Fees may be paid online with any major credit card.

-Check book or cash for Silent Auction (Monday), Casino Night chips and drink tickets (Wednesday), and the Golf Scramble (Friday).
+Money for Silent Auction (Monday), Casino Night chips and drink tickets (Wednesday), and the Golf Scramble (Friday).

 HOUSING PRICES: (Up to 4 people in a shared apartment)